Learn more about child support in Australia with our extensive expert guide

 We recommend that you seek legal advice from your community legal service or a private lawyer.

-A court can also order child support payments, which is less common but can be helpful if the child is over the age of 18.
+The Federal Circuit and Family Court of Australia have very limited jurisdiction to hear child support applications, and is not involved in the assessment or calculation of these payments.
+However the court can order child support the payment to occur or cease in certain circumstances such if the child is over the age of 18.
 For example, some adult children need further support to complete secondary or tertiary study or while they’re establishing an independent income.

 - Any circumstances may change